 SRAM’s high-end brakes feature a sealed bearing at the lever pivot for a smooth and light lever action while the other models in the range rotate on a bushing.

 With brakes, shifters, lockout lever and dropper post levers, cockpits are becoming increasingly crowded.
 All brakes have a clamp, so why not take advantage of it to secure everything else to your handlebars?
-Matchmaker allows you to utilise your brake clamp for shifters, dropper post levers, and suspension lockouts — less hardware means fewer grams.
+MatchMaker allows you to utilize your brake clamp for shifters, dropper post levers, and suspension lockouts — less hardware means fewer grams.

 5. Piggyback Reservoir